genomicsengland/gel-coverage/doc/source/bigwig_analyser.rst

 bigwig_analyser
 ===============

-This is script calculate coverage for coding regions, using a bigwig as input.
+This script calculates coverage statistics, using a bigwig as input.
 It has different execution modes.
    * `--panel`: This mode will calculate the coverage metrics for one panel.
    * `--gene-list`: This mode will calculate the coverage metrics for a list of genes.
    * `none of above`: This version will calculate the coverage metrics for all genes.

+It will output statistics at exon, transcript, gene (by creating a union transcript), chromosome, analysis coding region (this is panel, gene list or whole coding region) and whole genome.
+The output format is JSON.

 How to use it from commandline
 ------------------------------